 - Corner puncher (optional)

 - Print the layouts that you need from the ListLab Printable Traveler's Notebook Basic Bundle double-sided in A4 white paper.
 Need ideas?
 You can see at the bottom of this post the different notebooks that I made for my Midori.
 I like printing 11 sheets for each layout + 1 ivory blank sheet as my lining to get a total of 12 sheets.
 12 is the number of sheets that my stapler can handle.
 If you have a heavier duty stapler, you can stack more pages.

 The printables are sized for Standard Traveler's Notebook like Midori Standard.
 Just remember to use the correct file version (letter size or A4) based on the paper that you will use & print them in 100% or "actual size" settings so that the back print will land exactly aligned with your front page print.

 Note: Some printers do not print exactly from the edge so the front and back print is not 100% aligned.
-If your printer is like this, I suggest you use the "no crop marks" version included in the printable set.
+If your printer is like this, I suggest you use the "no crop marks" version (for Standard & Cahier sizes only) included in the printable set.
 The layouts are designed with border margins enough to cover a little misalignment.

 2. No A4 paper?
 You can still use Letter size paper like the kraft cardstock I used for the cover but you'll have an extra step and that is to cut 1/8 in. on both long sides of the paper.
 You will also need to attach the cut sheet centered to your A4 size paper with a washi tape so that it won't move when it's time to staple.